-Our Wandsworth nurseries are rich in print, with words and sentences used in displays and in the environment.
-This provides opportunities for the children to see written words and letters around them and script used for different purposes.
+Our nurseries are rich in print, with words and sentences used in displays and in the environment.
+This provides opportunities for the children to see written words and letters all around them and used for different purposes.
 Our qualified Early Years teacher introduces our pre-schoolers to the alphabet and for those who are ready and interested will teach them to read letters, words and sentences.

-In ensuring that our children have positive early years experiences we are supporting the development of future generations or readers, writers and learners.
+By ensuring that our children have positive early years experiences we are supporting the development of future generations or readers, writers and learners.